 Like us, you’ve probably seen a lot of picnic tables in your life.
 But I think you’ll admit that this one gets a few extra points for the aesthetics.
 If you like it as much as we do, we figure you can make it for about a third of the cost of a store-bought picnic table.
 So gather with your family and maybe a friend or two and get started.
-This sturdy looking picnic table will comfortably seat a whole family but if you need something bigger, there’s a three metre (10′) version shown here as well!
+This sturdy-looking picnic table will comfortably seat a whole family but if you need something bigger, there’s a three-meter (10′) version shown here as well!

-It’s very easy to make as you can see from the provided plans, materials list, tools needed, and instructions.
+It’s easy to make as you can see from the provided plans, materials list, and instructions.
 If you have a lot of big gatherings, you might even prefer to make two!
 With just a few tools and some basic woodworking skills, you can have this project completed in no time.

 Now that you have the benches together, you can go next to the table, starting with the “X” legs.
 Form an “X” following the measurements given and mark the wood with a pencil.
 Make a groove with these marks which should be about 2/3 deep.

-Join them together and secure with wood screws.
-And then attach the table top.
+Join them together and secure them with wood screws.
+And then attach the tabletop.

 Thanks drean, for the great idea!